 Last night I spent a lovely evening on the lounge with my flatmate, Beryl, who is a world traveling pensioner so she’s seen some shit.
 In the last ten years alone she has hiked down into volcanos, caught public transport in Beijing and taken a motorcycle tour of the Favelas in Brazil not long after […]Read more "Why does the Catholic Church have such a paedophile problem? "

-One of the joys of being a sentient being (don’t worry, I had to look up ‘sentient’ too.
-My brain was, like, “Do you mean sediment?” and I was like “No, brain.
-I mean alive and thinking and having consciousness and the ability to understand and comprehend” and my brain said “You know, sediment […]Read more "Bonkers"
+One of the joys of being a sentient being (Don’t worry, I had to look up ‘sentient’ too.
+My brain said “Do you mean sediment?” and I said “No, brain.
+I mean alive and thinking and having consciousness and the ability to understand and comprehend” and my brain said “You know, sediment is dirt” and then […]Read more "Bonkers"

 Observance Days are days that are days when the day is “observed” because it’s… um, the sort of day that you… when you do stuff.
 Let’s try that again.
 An Observance Day is the official title for days that we celebrate something.
 Not like your birthday, a different type of day.
 It’s not like […]Read more "Observance Days: A Guide"